lab-sun/Temporal-Consistent-RGBT-Segmentation/README.md

 </div>

 ## Introduction
-We propose a temporal-consistent framework for RGB-T semantic segmentation, including a method to synthesize images at the next moment and loss functions to ensure segmentation consistency across different frames.
+We propose a temporally consistent framework for RGB-T semantic segmentation, which includes a method to synthesize images for the next moment and loss functions to ensure segmentation consistency across different frames.

 ## Dataset
 Download [MF dataset](https://www.mi.t.u-tokyo.ac.jp/static/projects/mil_multispectral/) or [Our preprocessed version](https://drive.google.com/file/d/1NFdIigejYmCHFrdN2MSe1vxHHAs739SA/view?usp=sharing) and place them in 'datasets' folder in the following structure: